CeciMayhan/CeciMayhan.github.io/README.md

 **Course Overview**

-Data Intensive Ecology is a semester long course that aims to provide undergraduate students the opportunity to conduct directed research on a subject of their choice, developing skills in data analysis, ecological research, and science communication.
+Data Intensive Ecology is a semester-long course that aims to provide undergraduate students the opportunity to conduct directed research on a subject of their choice, developing skills in data analysis, ecological research, and science communication.

 **Project Reflection**

-While in this course, I learned how to access a variety of ecological databases and use R to wrangle and analyze data.
-I was also able to practice the critical skills of individual and collaborative problem solving as well as presenting research by participating in Agnes Scott’s Spring Annual Research Conference(SpARC).
-Through the completion of this course and research project, I believe, I gained a greater understanding of the scientific process and it’s nonlinear nature.
-This project went through many phases of various research questions, data sets, and methods of analysis; while these changes were inconvenient, I quickly learned each phase was an opportunity for redirection to the final research question, best fit set, and most accurate data analysis.
+While in this course, I learned how to access various ecological databases and use R to wrangle and analyze data.
+I was also able to practice the critical skills of individual and collaborative problem-solving, as well as present research by participating in Agnes Scott’s Spring Annual Research Conference(SpARC).
+Through the completion of this course and research project, I believe I gained a greater understanding of the scientific process and its nonlinear nature.
+This project went through many phases of various research questions, data sets, and methods of analysis; while these changes were inconvenient, I quickly learned each phase was an opportunity for redirection to the final research question, best-fit set, and most accurate data analysis.

 **Abstract**